bamsarts/bamsarts.github.io/_posts/2018-06-25-Is-Redux-Just-a-Small-Javascript-Library.md

 ### How to learn Redux ?

-Best way to  open your teks editor / IDE and try the code, open Redux documentation, and keep up trial & error.
+The Best way to  open your teks editor / IDE and try the code, open Redux documentation, and keep up trial & error.
+To be more effective, here are step by step suggested to learn redux :

+- Functional Programmin is a must to un. at least you have basic functional programming knowledge before trying redux further.
+No need to have to understand it deeply, just understand _pure function, map, filter, reduce, high order function_.
+I think that's enough, you can deepen it later.
+- Understand _mutable and immutable state_.
+- Begin to learn how redux works such as _reducer, action, dispatch_.
+Three things that are definitely in redux.
+The most challenging part of redux is _reducer_, functional programming knowledge will be helpful here.
+- Understand how _container component and presentational component_ works.
+- Understand how redux middleware works.